LeaVerou/lea.verou.me/consulting/index.md

 ## Hands-on Product Development

-While **we do not typically undertake freelance web design & development or graphic design projects** (e.g. _“I need a website for my business”_), there are a few cases where I’m open to doing hands-on implementation work, especially in conjunction with other types of consulting.
+While **we do not typically undertake freelance web design & development or graphic design projects** (e.g. _“I need a website for my business”_), there are a few cases where we’re open to doing hands-on implementation work, especially in conjunction with other types of consulting.
 Some examples of such projects include developing…
 - Prototypes and proofs-of-concept
 - Polyfills